 Let me first mention the two kinds that I just classified the readers into:

-1. One who have the dreams and ambitions and have the motivation and will to try to
+1. One who have the dreams and ambitions and have the motivation and will to try to achieve them

 2. And the other who may or may not have dreams but certainly lack the motivation and will to shape their destiny.